-Human Drama, or community-led development through forum theatre, is the first joint arts for social development programme designed by the British Council and Francois-Xavier Bagnoud (FXB) Myanmar in 2011.
-Its aim is to raise awareness of and implement behavioural change in health and social issues focusing on reproductive health, HIV/ AIDS, human trafficking, gender equality, gender based violence among young people and their community members and helping them work out solutions for family, social, justice and health issues.
+Human Drama, or community-led development through forum theatre, was the first joint arts for social development programme designed by the British Council in Myanmar and Francois-Xavier Bagnoud (FXB) Myanmar in 2011.
+Its aim was to raise awareness of and implement behavioural change in health and social issues focusing on reproductive health, HIV/ AIDS, human trafficking, gender equality, gender-based violence among young people and their community members and helping them work out solutions for family, social, justice and health issues.